-This privacy notice outlines how the Office of The Right Honourable David Davis, Member of Parliament for Haltemprice and Howden, processes personal data in relation to constituency casework and other enquires received from members of the public.
+This privacy notice outlines how the Office of The Right Honourable David Davis processes personal data in relation to constituency casework, other enquires received from members of the public and those who have signed up to receive newsletters and updates from David Davis.

 Who is the Data Controller?

-The data controller is the Right Honourable David Davis, Member of Parliament for Haltemprice and Howden.
+The data controller is the Right Honourable David Davis.

 What does the Office do?

 The Office carries out the duties and functions of an elected Member of Parliament.
-In the course of this work we undertake casework on behalf of residents of the Haltemprice and Howden constituency, as well as responding to general enquiries from members of the public.
+In the course of this work we undertake casework on behalf of constituents, as well as responding to general enquiries from members of the public.

 In order to carry out this work we must process the personal data of constituents and members of the public contacting the Office.

 How do we process data?

 The Office processes personal data under the lawful basis of public task.
-In some cases personal data may be processed under the lawful basis of consent.
+In some cases, such as for newsletters, personal data is processed under the lawful basis of consent.

 What type of data do we process?

 Under Regulation 47 of The Representation of the People (England and Wales) Regulations 2001, Members of Parliament are entitled to a copy of the full electoral register for their constituency.
-This provides the Office with the following personal data for every elector registered in the Haltemprice and Howden constituency.
+This provides the Office with the following personal data for every elector registered in the constituency Mr Davis represents.

 Where constituents have contacted the Office and have provided additional information we may hold data including, but not limited to: